zigojacko/Visual-Form-Builder/readme.txt

 == Upgrade Notice ==

+= 2.7.5 =
+Update HTML field to use CKEditor.
+Fix Export bugs.

 = 2.7.4 =
 Fix bug where referer URL did not match domains that prepended www.
 Fix bug where file uploads were not being sent.
 Other updates and fixes.